-Enzyme-linked immunosorbent assay (R & D Systems, Minneapolis, MN) was used to quantify levels of tumor necrosis factor alpha (TNF- $\alpha$ ) and interleukin (IL)-8 in the blister fluid in the laboratory of Dr. John Sheridan at Ohio State University.
-TNF- $\alpha$ and IL-8 were chosen because levels in skin wounds of both cytokines have been shown to be sensitive to modulation by psychological stress (Glaser et al., 1999).
+Enzyme-linked immunosorbent assay (R & D Systems, Minneapolis, MN) was used to quantify levels of tumor necrosis factor alpha (TNF-a.) and interleukin (IL)-8 in the blister fluid in the laboratory of Dr. John Sheridan at Ohio State University.
+TNF-a and IL-8 were chosen because levels in skin wounds of both cytokines have been shown to be sensitive to modulation by psychological stress (Glaser et al., 1999).
 In addition, neuropeptides (e.g. SP) released from capsaicin-sensitive nerve endings trigger release of these cytokines from local immune cells (Cuesta et al., 2002; Gibbs et al., 2001; Okayama et al., 1998; Park et al., 2004; Serra et al., 1994).

 In addition to molecular measures of inflammation, capsaicin-induced flare size was also measured to obtain an index of local neurogenic inflammation (Petersen et al., 1997).
-A flare response is the area of redness or erythema that extends beyond the area covered by capsaicin, which is caused by nerve-mediated vasodilation (Helme and McKernan, 1985).
-The neurogenic nature of the flare response has been demonstrated in studies where the flare response was abolished or greatly attenuated by impairing nerve function (Bjerring and Arendt Nielsen, 1990; Izumi and Karita, 1992).
-Digital photographs were taken immediately after the TSST and at subsequent 10 min intervals for 30 min to capture the development of the flare.
-The perimeter of the flare was digitally traced on each photo and the flare area was calculated using Canvas software (ACD Systems, Inc., Vancouver, B.C.).
-Individuals tracing the flare response were blind to group status.
+A flare response is the area of redness or erythema that extends beyond the area covered by capsaicin, which is caused by nerve-mediated vasodilation (Helme & McKernan, 1985).
+The neurogenic nature of the flare response has been demonstrated in studies where the flare response was abolished or greatly attenuated by impairing nerve function (Bjerring & Arendt Nielsen, 1990; Izumi & Karita, 1992).
+Digital photographs were taken immediately after the TSST and at subsequent 10-minute intervals for 30 minutes to capture the development of the flare response were blind to group status.
 Efforts were made to standardize the distance and angle of the camera relative to the arm.
 In addition, remaining differences in image scale were corrected by dividing the flare area by the area of a circular sticker placed on the arm, next to the flare, that was identical for every participant.